Naval Support Activity Bahrain: US Navy establishment

 As a result of the raid, and the United States' entry into World War II beginning December 1941, the Royal Navy extended an invitation to the US Navy, allowing the USN to deploy a small detachment.
 Post-WW2, the posting was recognized as the U.S. Middle East Force from 1948, a small shore facility that provided logistical and communications support to Marine expeditionary vessels.

 In 1971, with Bahrain gaining independence from the British Empire, the permanent Royal Navy presence in Bahrain officially ended.
-With the agreement of the Emir, the USN immediately took on the entire 10 acre site, and eight years later the location was named Administrative Support Unit (ASU) Bahrain.
-In an effort to more accurately reflect the increasing role of United States Navy activities in the region, the organization was renamed ASU Southwest Asia in 1992.
+With the agreement of the Emir, the USN immediately took on the entire 10 acre site.
+In 1979, the location was named Administrative Support Unit (ASU) Bahrain.
+In 1992, the organization was renamed ASU Southwest Asia, in an effort to more accurately reflect the increasing role of United States Navy activities in the region.

-Present
+1996 to 2025

-In 1997, under the aegis of the Military Construction Program, facilities located in Juffair saw an increased buildup, resulting in what is known today as Naval Support Activity Bahrain.
+In 1997, under the aegis of the Military Construction Program, facilities in Juffair were built up, resulting in what is known today as Naval Support Activity Bahrain.
 In 2003, facilities at NSA Bahrain began expanding after Operation Iraqi Freedom began.
 In 2006, a large food court, known as the "Freedom Souq" and an expanded Navy Exchange opened, expanding morale and welfare support to service members and tenant commands.

-In 2010, the Navy embarked on a five-year, $580-million project to expand the base, proposing to essentially double the size of the current 62-acre facility.
-The first phase of construction included a new perimeter wall and security gate along with several new utility buildings.
-The second phase expanded the port operations with a new harbor patrol facility and included a small-craft basin.
-New barracks, a dining facility, a renovated recreation center and administrative buildings were also constructed.
+In 2010, the Navy embarked on a five-year, $580-million project to expand the base, proposing to essentially double the size of the 62-acre facility.
+The first phase of construction included a new perimeter wall and security gate and several new utility buildings.
+The second phase expanded the port operations with a new harbor patrol facility and a small-craft basin.
+New barracks, a dining facility, a renovated recreation center and administrative buildings were constructed.
 The final phase included a flyover bridge connecting NSA Bahrain to the port facility at Mina Salman.

+It was the primary base in the region for the naval and marine activities in support of Operation Enduring Freedom and Operation Iraqi Freedom, including when it became Operation New Dawn until the end of the Iraq War.

-In 2021 NSA Bahrain earned the DOD Installation Excellence Award as one of five recipients of the 2021 Commander in Chief’s Annual Award for Installation Excellence, which recognizes the people who operate and maintain U.S. military installations.
+In 2021, NSA Bahrain earned the DOD Installation Excellence Award as one of five recipients of the 2021 Commander in Chief’s Annual Award for Installation Excellence, which recognizes the people who operate and maintain U.S. military installations.

+2026 Iranian strikes

+Prior to the attacks, staffing was reduced to "mission critical" levels, dropping the on-base population drastically to less than 100 personnel.
+Thousands of troops and their families swiftly left.
+They left behind belongings with many moving into temporary housing.